nairobilug/luglogolatte/README.md

 * Gotta find a way to make that line's opacity to 100%, otherwise you don't get to edit it properly
 * Better have the fonts: Open sans, Merriweather and Cabin Sketch
 * Better have Inkscape running on GNU/Linux when you open the SVG

+#teh new LOGOs
+Use *logo.svg* then select the veritable GNU.
+Go to Filters > Color > Soft colors | Solarize The green for CSS = 94c52a, b5c94a